baxter07/django-ajax-views/docs/concept.rst

 ===========

-Since javascript doesn't support class definitions and inheritance I recommend using coffeescript or typescript to simply inherit from :code:`ajaxviews.View` class.
-You can still use javascript though by using the built in :code:`extendjs` function to mimic class inheritance.
+Since javascript doesn't support class definitions and inheritance I recommend using coffeescript or typescript to simply inherit from ``ajaxviews.View`` class.
+You can still use javascript though by using the built in ``extendjs`` function to mimic class inheritance.

 .. code-block:: javascript
    :caption: my_view.js